 - The organization or program must demonstrate innovation in the field and intent to share effective strategies with others.

 Applicant Qualifications: The organization and program must be located within the United States.
 Applicants must be IRS-designated public charities or government agencies; individuals are not eligible for the award.
 If the project is a collective effort, a single fiduciary organization must be identified.
-Applicants must be on sound financial footing and demonstrate strong governance practices.
-Previous Excellence in Community Resilience Award winners must wait three years from the time of the award before applying again.
+Organizations must be on sound financial footing and demonstrate strong governance practices.
+Previous Excellence in Community Resilience Award winners will not be eligible for the award again until three years from the time of the award.